Criminal convictions impact the outcomes of civil cases big time. Learn how it works in this post.

 At the end of the day, the State of Texas has control over the outcomes of criminal cases.
 However, victims have control over civil cases and their outcomes.

 Stay safe out there.
-And if someone else’s negligence harms you, get in touch with a Dallas injury lawyer.
+And if someone else’s negligence harms you, get in touch with a personal injury lawyer.